Caring for the Growing Needs of Our Community.

 In Home Parent

 All of our programs include a strong Parent Education component.
 The In Home Parent Education goal is to make sure that parents and the family members maintain and promote the individual’s gains in the absence of therapists.
 The program involves the most effective interventions to increase skills and find a replacement for maladaptive behavior.
 Moreover, we are aware and understand the families’ own difficulties in relation to the child’s condition (e.g., isolation, guilt, depression, anxiety, anger, etc.).
 Therefore, our Parent Teaching program includes a module that will help the families acquire the tools to effectively deal with their own difficulties that often get in the way for a consistent and effective program implementation.
-This teaching module is based on Acceptance and Commitment Therapy, which has shown to be effective in helping parents of children with autism and other developmental disabilities.
+This teaching module is based on Acceptance and Commitment Training, which has shown to be effective in helping parents of children with autism and other developmental disabilities.

 Group Parent Education